-Financial instruments that potentially subject the Company to significant concentrations of credit risk consist principally of cash and cash equivalents, and accounts receivable.
-The Company invests its cash equivalents primarily in money market mutual funds.
+Financial instruments that potentially subject us to significant concentrations of credit risk consist principally of cash and cash equivalents, and accounts receivable.
+We invest our cash equivalents primarily in money market mutual funds.
 Cash equivalents are maintained with high quality institutions, the composition and maturities of which are regularly monitored by management.
 At times, deposits held with financial institutions may exceed the amount of insurance provided by the Federal Deposit Insurance Corporation and the Securities Investor Protection Corporation.

-The Company's accounts receivable are primarily derived from sales to original equipment manufacturers in the server, high-performance computing and communications markets, as well as from sales to storage customers, appliance customers, system builders and cloud and datacenter customers.
-The Company performs credit evaluations of its customers' financial condition and limits the amount of credit extended when deemed necessary, but generally requires no collateral.
-The Company believes the concentration of credit risk in its accounts receivable is moderated by its credit evaluation process, relatively short collection terms, a high level of credit worthiness of its customers (see Note 12), foreign credit insurance, and letters of credit issued in its favor.
+Our accounts receivable are primarily derived from sales to original equipment manufacturers in the server, high-performance computing and communications markets, as well as from sales to storage customers, appliance customers, system builders and cloud and datacenter customers.
+We perform credit evaluations of our customers' financial condition and limit the amount of credit extended when deemed necessary, but generally require no collateral.
+We believe the concentration of credit risk in our accounts receivable is moderated by our credit evaluation process, relatively short collection terms, a high level of credit worthiness of our customers (see Note 10), foreign credit insurance, and letters of credit issued in our favor.
 The allowance for credit losses is maintained, and such losses historically have not been significant and have been within management's expectations.